dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

 > [!WARNING]
 > In a `TabbedPage`, each `Page` object is created when the `TabbedPage` is constructed.
-This can lead to a poor user experience, particularly if the `TabbedPage` is the root page of the app.
-However, .NET MAUI Shell enables pages accessed through a tab bar to be created on demand, in response to navigation. <!--For more information, see [.NET MAUI Shell](~/fundamentals/shell/introduction.md).-->
+This can lead to a poor user experience, particularly if the `TabbedPage` is the root page of your app.
+However, .NET MAUI Shell enables pages accessed through a tab bar to be created on demand, in response to navigation. `TabbedPage` should not be used in .NET MAUI Shell apps.
+For more information, see [.NET MAUI Shell](~/fundamentals/shell/index.md).

 ## Create a TabbedPage